StateSpaceModels/ssm/README.md

     lines(as.Date(hat$date), hat$lower_cases, type='s', lty=2)
     lines(as.Date(hat$date), hat$upper_cases, type='s', lty=2)

 Your machine is not enough ?
-Let's use several.
-First let's transform our ```smc``` into a server that will dispatch some work to several workers (living in different machines).
+You can use several.
+First let's transform our ```smc``` into a server that will dispatch some work to several workers (living on different machines).

     $ cat ../package.json | ./smc psr -J 1000 --tcp